rspockframework/rspock/README.md

 # RSpock

 RSpock is a testing and specification framework built on top of Minitest.
-It intends to give productivity back to the developers with its incredibly simple yet highly expressive specification language.
+It intends to give back productivity to its users with its incredibly simple yet highly expressive specification language.

 Note: RSpock is heavily inspired by Spock for the Groovy programming language.